MATLAB Distributed Computing Server

 - You must install the MATLAB Parallel Computing Toolbox (PCT) on your local machine.

 - You must request access to MDCS by submitting this form.
-PSC has 64 licenses for MDCS workers, but special permission is required to use them.
+PSC has 32 MATLAB licenses, but special permission is required to use them.

 - You must set your PSC password.
 Even if you access PSC resources through the XSEDE User Portal, MDCS requires your PSC password to be set.